 The Mint first released American Eagle Platinum Coins in 1997.
 The bullion coin features the Statue of Liberty on the obverse and a soaring eagle on the reverse.
 The proof coin design changes each year.

 American Eagle Palladium Coins were first released in 2017 as bullion and 2018 as proof.
 Like the silver coins, the palladium coins re-create historic designs by Adolph Weinman.
 The obverse features Liberty wearing a cap with wings used on the 1916 Mercury Dime.
 The reverse shows an eagle grasping a branch first used on the 1907 American Institute of Architects Gold Medal.

 American Eagle Bullion Coins

-The U.S. Mint does not sell American Eagle Bullion coins directly to the public.
-Learn more about how to buy American Eagle Bullion coins.
+The U.S. Mint does not sell American Eagle Bullion Coins directly to the public.
+Locate an authorized dealer.

 American Eagle Proof and Uncirculated Coins

-The United States Mint made numismatic history in 1997 when it produced its first legal tender platinum piece—the American Eagle Platinum Proof Coin.
+The U.S. Mint produced its first legal tender platinum proof coin in 1997.
 Its $100 face value is the highest denomination for a U.S. legal tender coin.
-Produced for collectors, it bears the “W” mint mark of the West Point Mint where it is produced.
-This precious metal coin has a limited mintage and may be purchased directly from the United States Mint.
+Produced for collectors, it bears the “W” mint mark of the West Point Mint, where it is produced.
+This precious metal coin has a limited mintage and may be purchased directly from the Mint.